hazelcast/hazelcast-tomcat-sessionmanager/README.md

 - Support for sticky and non-sticky sessions.
 - Tomcat failover.
 - Deferred write for performance boost.
-- Transactional support for writing updates the distributed hazelcast session store.
+- Transactional support for writing updates to the distributed hazelcast session store.
 <br></br>

 ***Supported Containers***